barsbold-b/custom-commands/README.md

 When you write `> compile foo[.cpp]` command in your terminal, it compiles your `foo.cpp` file into `foo` machine code.
 In addition, file extension is optional.

-Also, you can pass `-e` flag to execute immediately.
+Also, you can pass `-e` flag optionally to execute machine code immediately.